 Mackintosh Queen's Cross

 For a vision of gothic beauty, check out Mackintosh Queen's Cross, a church in the north of the city.
 Infused with the flourishes of a master architect within each brick, windowpane and floral motif; it is no wonder that it has become a popular venue for concerts and weddings.
-Visit the Mackintosh Queen’s Cross Church website for opening hours.
+The church is currently hosting the Gaia 'Earth' installation and a series of events, including music, films and talks.
+Visit the Mackintosh Queen’s Cross Church website for opening hours and events.